django/deps/draft/email-providers.md

   option](#fail_silently-sending-option-deprecated).)

-  (`is_configured()` does not initialize an EmailBackend instance or otherwise validate the provider definition, so is not quite the same as `try: mail.providers[alias]; except InvalidEmailProvider: pass`.)
+  (`is_configured()` does not initialize an EmailBackend instance or otherwise validate the provider definition.
+It is equivalent to writing `(alias or DEFAULT_EMAIL_PROVIDER_ALIAS) in settings.EMAIL_PROVIDERS`, but that requires using an internal constant.
+It is not the same as `try: mail.providers[alias];
+  except InvalidEmailProvider: pass`, which would also mask some configuration errors.)

 The `providers` factory is read-only.
 It does *not* support `__setitem__()` or `__delitem__()`.
 At least initially it does not support `__iter__()`,